Combinatorial theorems in sparse random sets: Probabilistic estimates II: bounding -differences

 Thus, we have essentially already finished the proof of a sparse random version of Szemer\'edi's theorem, and of several other similar theorems.
 We will spell out the details of these applications later in the paper.
 Now, however, let us turn to the more difficult task of verifying the hypothesis about $W$ in the case of graphs and hypergraphs.

-Let $K$ be a $k$-uniform hypergraph.
-Recall that we define $v_K$ to be the number of vertices of $K$, $e_K$ to be the number of edges of $K$, and $m_k(K)$ to be the ratio $(e_K-1)/(v_K-k)$.
-The significance of $m_k(K)$ is that if $H$ is a random $k$-uniform hypergraph on $n$ vertices, with each edge chosen with probability $p$, then the expected number of labelled copies of $K$ containing any given edge of $H$ is approximately $p^{e_K-1}n^{v_K-k}$ (the ``approximately" being the result of a few degenerate cases), so we need $p\geq n^{-1/m_k(K)}$ for this expected number to be at least 1, which, at least in the density case, is a trivial necessary condition for our theorems to hold.
-Our main aim is to prove that they hold when $p\geq Cn^{-1/m_k(K)}$, where $C$ is a constant that depends on the hypergraph $K$ only.
+Let $H$ be a strictly $r$-balanced $r$-uniform hypergraph.
+Recall that $m_r(H)$ is the ratio $(e_H-1)/(v_H-r)$.
+The significance of $m_r(H)$ is that if $G_{n,p}^{(r)}$ is a random $r$-uniform hypergraph on $n$ vertices, with each edge chosen with probability $p$, then the expected number of labelled copies of $H$ containing any given edge of $G_{n,p}^{(r)}$ is approximately $p^{e_H-1}n^{v_H-r}$ (the ``approximately" being the result of a few degenerate cases), so we need $p\geq n^{-1/m_r(H)}$ for this expected number to be at least 1, which, at least in the density case, is a trivial necessary condition for our theorems to hold.
+Our main aim now is to prove that $W(x,y) \leq \alpha p |K(x)|$ holds when $p\geq Cn^{-1/m_r(H)}$, where $C$ is a constant that depends only on $\alpha$ and the hypergraph $H$.

-In the next result, we shall take $p$ to equal $Cn^{-1/m_k(K)}$ and prove that the conclusion holds provided $C$ is sufficiently large.
+In the next result, we shall take $p$ to equal $Cn^{-1/m_r(H)}$ and prove that the conclusion holds provided $C$ is sufficiently large.
 However, it turns out that we have to split the result into two cases.
 In the first case, we also need to assume that $C$ is smaller than $n^c$ for some small positive constant $c$, or else the argument breaks down.
 However, when $C$ is larger than this (so not actually a constant) we can quote results of Janson and Ruci\'nski to finish off the argument.
-(Some of our results, in particular density and colouring theorems, are monotone, in the sense that the result for $p$ implies the result for all $q\geq p$.
+(Some of our results, in particular colouring theorems, are monotone, in the sense that the result for $p$ implies the result for all $q\geq p$.
 In such cases we do not need to worry about large $p$.)